FriendsOfCake/crud/docs/listeners/api.rst

 Controller
 ^^^^^^^^^^

-Attach it on the fly in your controllers ``beforeFilter``, this is recommended if you want to attach it only to specific controllers and actions
+Attach it on the fly in your controllers ``beforeFilter``, this is recommended if you want to attach it only to specific controllers and actions.

 .. code-block:: php